Rust-GCC/gccrs/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

-     If you specify a project file but don't specify a source file, either directly or by means of a :switch:`--files` option, ``gnatpp`` processes all the units of the closure of the specifed project.
+     If you specify a project file but don't specify a source file, either directly or by means of a :switch:`--files` option, ``gnatpp`` processes all the units of the closure of the specified project.
 Otherwise this option has no effect.

    :switch:`-U {main_unit}`
      If you specify a project file but don't specify a source file,